autosoft-dev/code-bert/README.md

 # code-bert

-codeBERT is a package to **automatically review you code documentation**. codeBERT currently works for Python code.
+codeBERT is a package to **automatically check if your code documentation is up-to-date**. codeBERT currently works for Python code.

 *code-bert present version is available for Linux and Mac only.
 We are working on the Windows release.
 Please hang on*